DeKUT-DSAIL/cameratrap-pi/ERRORs-and-Good-Practice.md

 2. Raspberry Pi pinout diagram
    ![image](https://github.com/DeKUT-DSAIL/cameratrap-pi/assets/54037190/03cc3a34-3fc1-4ddc-9315-74a0712d01c2)
+3. Accessing Raspberry Pi Remotely.

+   a.
+Obtain IP address (given your raspberry pi is connected to the same network as your device.
+   - Open `Putty` and add `raspberrypi.local` to it's SSH hostname/ipaddress, port 22 `default`.
+   - Login
+   - `hostname -I`
+   - You now have the IP address.
+   b.
+Open VNC Viewer
+   - Input ip address in VNC connect.

 # Errors
 1. Camera is not enabled issue yet running on sudo raspi-config shows enabled camera: